giantswarm/docs/src/content/changes/workload-cluster-releases-azure/releases/azure-v8.4.1.md

 date: '2019-09-26T17:00:00+00:00'
 description: Release notes for Azure workload cluster release v8.4.1, published on 26 September 2019, 17:00
-title: workload cluster release v8.4.1 for Azure
+title: Workload cluster release v8.4.1 for Azure
 ---

 This release adds the following service endpoints to the worker VNET: